Are You on Your Mobile Phone? Click here for 2800+ mobile optimized, self help and self growth articles.

 There is a deep underlying issue here that is beautifully addressed in “In Defense of Childhood: Protecting Kids’ Inner Wildness,” by Chris Mercogliano.
 The issue is between the false belief that children are born intrinsically bad and need to be tamed, and the knowing that children are born intrinsically filled with goodness and motivated to be all they can be.
 Given a safe, loving environment with excellent role modeling and mentoring, a child will learn and grow at an astounding speed.

 I love the phrase ‘inner wildness,’ but obviously some parents fear their children’s inner wildness.
-To me, this term means inner passion, aliveness, vitality and creativity.
+To me, this term means inner passion, aliveness, vitality, and creativity.
 To scared parents, it means destructiveness.
-45 years ago, when I had my first child, I did all I knew to preserve his inner wildness, but I didn’t really understand how to do it.
+45 years ago (now 58 years ago from the time I wrote this article), when I had my first child, I did all I knew to preserve his inner wildness, but I didn’t really understand how to do it.
 I knew not to hit or punish or judge, but I didn’t understand the influence of school in suppressing inner wildness.
-Thankfully, my daughter understands this and is homeschooling my two little grandsons, raising them to be wild, wonderful, caring, creative, alive, vital, curious and so loving!

 Attribution-NonCommercial-NoDerivs